ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/03_slides/ccfb_ss25_03_drawing_slides.md

 Look it up in the reference: https://p5js.org/reference/

-* The reference is like a dictionary of the programming language.
+* The reference is like a dictionary of the programming language
-* Learning to work with the reference is as important as learning the programming syntax.
+* Learning to work with the reference is as important as learning the programming syntax
-* I recommend to bookmark this page as you will come back to is many, many times.
+* I recommend to bookmark this page as you will come back to is many, many times

+---
+.header[The Reference]

+## Getting Help 🚒

+ChatGPT

+--
+* Get help with **your** code

+--
+* Try the task yourself first

+--
+* Often quite verbose and complicated

+---
+template:inverse

+# Programming

+---
+.header[Programming]

+## Rule No. 1

+> Get the result you want, do not care about good code!

 ---